reubenscratton/oaknut/docs/index.md

-(`map`, `set`, and so on), it avoids multiple inheritance, operator overloading, RTTI, 'friend', 'mutable', traits, metaprogramming, etc. Without wishing to generate controversy I personally dislike source code that is harder to read than the machine code it compiles to, hence no use of Boost.
+(`map`, `set`, and so on), it avoids multiple inheritance, operator overloading, RTTI, 'friend', 'mutable', traits, metaprogramming, etc. Without wishing to generate controversy I personally dislike source code that is harder to read than the machine code it compiles to.

 (One newish C++ feature Oaknut enthusiastically embraces is lambdas, an indispensible and long overdue language feature.)

-#### Layout
+#### Writing UI
-Oaknut supports declarative layout that is broadly similar to Android's except that the syntax is a "light" form of JSON instead of XML, with fewer redundant declarations.
+Oaknut supports declarative layout files whose syntax is a "light" form of JSON, with far fewer redundant declarations.
 Unlike Android resource qualifiers are allowed on individual attributes as well as files, e.g.

 ```